venu0245/Linux/nfs.md

 * can outside the directory
   .cd

-* observe the mount point for mention the timeout .mount |tail -4
+* observe the mount point for mention the timeout value .mount |tail -4